 - Other VA benefits to consider as a Veteran

-Get free mental health care for a year after separation—no matter your discharge status, service history, or eligibility for VA health care.
+Get connected with mental health care—no matter your discharge status, service history, or eligibility for VA health care.

 If you need support for a specific mental health problem—or if you’re having problems sleeping, controlling your anger, or readjusting to civilian life—you are not alone.
 And we can help.